 I. Parklands – Lands on the perimeter of the lakes (not including the UGLPOA beach or clubhouse), designated as “Park” on the filed subdivision maps, that are owned by the UGLPOA.

-J. Tenant – A person currently renting an improved property within the Upper Greenwood Lake development, and at a minimum, a part time resident.
+J. Tenant – A person currently renting an improved property within the Upper Greenwood Lake development, and has a lease for a minimum of a six month term

 L. Compliance With Law – Any laws or regulations set by any State or local government agency having jurisdiction are incorporated as part of these Rules and Regulations.